dound/JCustomUploader/README.markdown

   * The provided text is in English with no easy hook to provide a custom translation.
   * Primarily intended to interact with a user, not a program (e.g., there is not great support for pragmatically stop an upload, etc.).
+The applet does not expose any hooks which can be called by JavaScript.

 Usage